Honest comparison

 Install price isn't the right number to compare.

 If you're comparing installers, the first number you'll see on each website is the headline install price.
-That number is easy to compare — and it's the wrong number.
+That number is easy to compare.
+And it's the wrong number.

 The price that actually matters is the 10-year total cost of ownership: install + consumables + annual service + warranty coverage + repair probability.
 We'll show you that number below, for us and for our main competitors, using real data where it's available and clearly flagged estimates where it isn't.